vicheanath/vicheablog/data/authors/default.md

       start: '2021',
       end: 'Present',
       position: 'Software Engineer',
-      description: '
-        Manage and develop new features such as API, Web, and Mobile App.', },
+      description: 'Manage and develop new features such as API, Web, and Mobile App.', },
     {
       company: 'PLAN-B Cambodia',